DATA-BACKED GUIDE · UPDATED JULY 2026

 Vet biopsy cost in the UK: biopsy and histology fees explained

 When your pet has a lump, growth, or suspicious patch of skin, a biopsy is how your vet finds out exactly what it is.
-The tissue is sent to a laboratory for histology, where a pathologist examines it under a microscope.
-The real prices below show the range, and this guide explains the parts of the bill so nothing catches you out.
+The tissue is sent to a laboratory for histology, where a pathologist examines it under a microscope and writes a report.
+The real prices on this page show the range you can expect, and this guide breaks down the parts of the bill so nothing catches you out at the till.

 The quick version

-- A biopsy takes a tissue sample, and histology is the separate lab fee for a pathologist to examine and report on it.
+- A biopsy takes the tissue sample, and histology is the separate lab fee for a pathologist to examine it and report back.
+They are billed as two different things even though they happen as one visit to you.

-- A fine needle aspirate is quicker and cheaper than a surgical biopsy, but a full biopsy gives a more definitive answer.
+- A fine needle aspirate is quicker and cheaper than a surgical biopsy, but a full biopsy gives a more definitive answer when the needle result comes back unclear.

-- Getting a lump identified before removal can guide how much tissue needs to come out, which affects surgical cost.
+- Getting a lump identified before it comes out can guide how much tissue the vet needs to remove, which affects the surgical cost as well as the diagnostic one.

-- The final bill combines the procedure, any sedation or anaesthetic, and the external laboratory histology charge.
+- The final bill combines the procedure fee, any sedation or anaesthetic, and the external laboratory histology charge, usually as separate lines.

 What people actually paid